 We do accept submissions of films that have been submitted to ASFF before.
 If your film has previously been rejected by us, consider what you can do to improve your application this time.

-My film slightly exceeds 30 minutes.
+My short film slightly exceeds 30 minutes.
 Will you still consider it?

 We specify 30 minutes as the maximum cut-off for a short film, but we will still accept submissions of films of up to 35 minutes in length.
-Films over 30 minutes may have less chance of inclusion in our programme, which usually groups films into screenings of around one hour in total.
+Films over 30 minutes may have less chance of inclusion in our programme as we generally programme reels compiled of six films running between 60 and 90 minutes.